If you are invited for a network engineer interview, you should answer a couple of questions before you start preparing for the big day:

 - What are the layers in TCP/IP protocol?

 - What means the following address of subnet mask?
-(They will give you some address and you should interpret it.)

 - What represents the majority part of worldwide NSP revenue today?